 Horsetail has the ability to heal bone and connective tissue thanks to its bioactive silicon, which aids in the formation of bone, cartilage, skin, and other connective tissues.
 It combines well with glucosamine and chondroitin supplements for optimal joint health.
-Horsetail shouldn’t be used in dogs with heart problems or high blood pressure.
+You shouldn’t give horsetail to dogs with heart problems or high blood pressure.
 It should also be avoided in nursing dogs.

 #17 – Alfalfa

 Alfalfa can help with arthritis and is safe to give every day.
-You’ll want to use alfalfa that hasn’t flowered yet, and avoid giving the seeds as they can cause blood disorders.
+You’ll want to use alfalfa that hasn’t flowered yet.
+Also, avoid giving the seeds as they can cause blood disorders.

 #18 – Glucosamine/chondroitin and MSM